Lucidchart Alternatives by Switching Job

 Use this shortlist before reading every entry:

-- Creately: best when diagrams sit beside visual project work, notes, fields, and workspace data.
+- Creately: for diagrams that sit next to plans, notes, fields, and project data.

-- Gliffy: best when diagrams need to live inside Confluence.
+- Gliffy: for diagrams that must live in Confluence.

 What to compare before switching from Lucidchart